kieker-monitoring/kieker/kieker-documentation/kieker-tools/irl/overview.rst

       string name
       string sessionName = NO_SESSION
       auto-increment int value
-      transient int key
+      transient int transientValue
       changeable int data // can be changed during analysis }

-Here an example with semantic annotations
+Attributes can also have semantic annotations.
+They defined the purpose of the attribute.
+This information helps to automatically generate probes for certain event types.

 ::